Marc George is Europe’s Number 1 Al Jolson tribute singer based in South Wales.

 Al Jolson Tribute Marc George

-This Al Jolson tribute singer is deal for any event, venue and occasion.
+This Al Jolson tribute singer is ideal for any event, venue and occasion.

 His performing style was brash and extroverted, and he popularized a large number of songs that benefited from his “shamelessly sentimental, melodramatic approach.”